 The question often arises, “is this legal?”
 As long as you didn’t steal the vinyl copy you’re providing to me, and you use the resulting file for your personal use only, the answer is yes.
 It is perfectly legal for you to make a backup or archival copy of any record that you own, as long as you do not attempt to re-sell multiple copies.
 Please note that I only make transfers of records that you personally own.
 I require a signed Terms Of Service agreement that basically says you promise not to violate any copyright laws with the files I provide (i.e., posting them on a file-sharing site).

-Please note that these prices do not include shipping.
-If you really want to ship your albums to me to transfer, or if you would like quantity pricing, contact me for a quote via phone, 423 315 0958, or email, firstname.lastname@example.org
+Please note that these prices do not include shipping or media.
+Albums shipped to me will require a prepaid & addressed return postage label.
+(Be sure to get the Media Mail rate at the post office.
+Many postal clerks don’t know what an LP is, and they automatically assume it has to go Priority.
+Media Mail is MUCH cheaper.)
+A flash drive is a good idea if you want a “hard copy” of the digital files, otherwise they’ll be uploaded to GoogleDrive.
+If you really want to ship your albums to me to transfer, or if you would like quantity pricing, contact me for a quote via phone, 423 315 0958, or email, email@example.com

 - Technics turntable with Audio Technica 400 cartridge